THE ENGINEERING DESIGN PROCESS

 Part 3: Design & CommunicateCreate a computer model and share your work with others!

 The final step to completing the engineering design process is to share your work with other people and evaluate your potential success.
 As we finish this up, you’ll load your mini-essays into the Arctic innovation Challenge website.
 Then you’ll learn about what a decision matrix is and create one to evaluate your own idea.
 Have two classmates not from your design team evaluate your idea and record their feedback.
 Then, have each person in your design team create an Autodesk model of what your product will look like.

 Upload your responses to the Arctic Innovation Design Competition website in the Junior Division!

-Create a decision matrix in your engineering notebook to evaluate the success of your product
+Create an evaluation matrix in your engineering notebook to evaluate the success of your product

-Find two people that aren’t in your design group to evaluate your idea using your decision matrix.
+Find two people that aren’t in your design group to evaluate your idea using your evaluation matrix.
 Record their feedback in your engineering notebook.